leeassam/arduino-iot-cloud/README.md

 # Arduino IoT Cloud Bootcamp
-Code and Resources for the Arduino IoT Cloud Bootcamp Course
+Code, documentation and resources for the Ultimate Guide to Raspberry Pi Course